-Further, Sherry has significant experience counseling clients with respect to transactional matters, including patent protection, portfolio management and licensing.
+Further, Sherry has significant experience counseling clients in transactional matters, including patent protection, portfolio management and licensing.
 She represents clients large and small in technical areas spanning pharmaceuticals, ethanol processing, recycling and industrial resource recovery, camera phones, dental instruments, ultrasonic laser seam welding, medical devices, precision cutting tools, healthcare management systems, agricultural machinery, plastic films, aluminum extrusions and electric motors.
-For example, she obtained a permanent injunction on behalf of a company using a catalytic activated vacuum distillation process for extracting by-products, such as carbon, diesel fuel and energy-rich gasses, from recycled tires.
+In a recent success, she obtained a permanent injunction on behalf of a company using a catalytic activated vacuum distillation process for extracting by-products, such as carbon, diesel fuel and energy-rich gasses, from recycled tires.

-- Litigated ANDA disputes at both the trial and appellate level, including Plavix (clopidogrel bisulfate), Actonel (risedronate), Boniva (ibandronate), Antara (fenofibrate) Uroxatral (alfuzosin), Ultracet (tramadol/ acetaminophen), Omnaris (ciclesonide nasal spray), Benicar (olmesartan medoxomil), Lotrel (amlodipine and benazepril), and Eloxatin (Oxaliplatin)
+- Litigated ANDA disputes at both the trial and appellate level, including Plavix (clopidogrel bisulfate), Actonel (risedronate), Boniva (ibandronate), Antara (fenofibrate) Uroxatral (alfuzosin), Ultracet (tramadol/ acetaminophen), Omnaris (ciclesonide nasal spray), Benicar (olmesartan medoxomil), Lotrel (amlodipine and benazepril), and Eloxatin (Oxaliplatin).

-- Obtained favorable settlement for an alternative fuel company in its claim for misappropriation of trade secrets involving catalytic process for refining renewable feedstocks into a variety of products including fuel, oleochemicals and biodegradable lubricants
+- Obtained favorable settlement for an alternative fuel company in its claim for misappropriation of trade secrets involving catalytic process for refining renewable feedstocks into a variety of products including fuel, oleochemicals and biodegradable lubricants.

 - Obtained dismissal of a trade secret misappropriation claim for lack of standing brought against a national manufacturer of aluminum cans.
 Williamson v.
-Rexam Beverage Can Co., 497 F. Supp.2d 900 (S.D.Ohio 2007)
+Rexam Beverage Can Co., 497 F. Supp.2d 900 (S.D.Ohio 2007).

 - Argued before the Trademark Trial and Appeal Board and obtained reversal of the trademark examiner’s refusal to register under Section 2(d) In re Capital Blue Cross, Serial No. 78869843.

 - Counseled Horizon Healthcare Services Inc. in obtaining summary judgment on the issue of invalidity of federal service mark registration due to application defects and on the issue of priority.
 Horizon Healthcare Services Inc. v.
 Allied National Inc., 2006 WL344277 (D.N.J.
-2006)
+2006).

 - Advised Apotex Inc. and obtained favorable results for client defending a motion for preliminary injunction by Hoffmann-LaRoche Inc. to prevent the launch of a generic version of the osteoporosis drug Boniva (ibandronate), which enabled client to launch as a first filer.
 Additionally, the court granted defendant’s motion for summary judgment finding that plaintiff’s patents were invalid for obviousness.
 Hoffman-La Roche Inc. v.
 Apotex Inc., et al. (D.N.J.
-2012)
+2012).

 - Counseled Apotex and obtained summary judgment of noninfringement on Lupin’s Orange Book listed patents on behalf of client.
 Avoided prolonged discovery for this case and prevented Lupin’s counsel from engaging in a fishing expedition, while limiting client’s overall expenses in demonstrating that client’s formulation did not infringe.
 In re Fenofibrate Patent Litigation (S.D.N.Y.
-2012)
+2012).

-John Marshall Law School-Chicago, 2004
+John Marshall Law School-Chicago, J.D., 2004

-B.S., physics, The University of Texas at Austin, 2001
+The University of Texas at Austin, B.S., Physics, 2001

-International Association for the Protection of Intellectual Property (AIPPI): member
+International Association for the Protection of Intellectual Property (AIPPI), Member

-American Bar Association: member
+American Bar Association, Member

-Chicago Bar Association: member
+Chicago Bar Association, Member

-Women in BIO: member
+Women in BIO, Member